alpenlabs/Technical-Whitepaper/README.md

 sender # L1 pubkey of sender
 call_data # Contains the information on the target contract address and the target function to call along with its arguments.
 (For Deploy transaction, encodes entire smart contract code bytes). nonce # this should be equal to the nonce of the sender account.
-During transaction execution, the sender account's nonce gets incremented, and the next transaction will be required to have different nonce.
+During transaction execution, the sender account's nonce gets incremented, and the next transaction will be required to have a different nonce.
 ```

 There are two types of L2 transactions: a Deploy transaction when a user wants to deploy a new smart contract and an Invoke transaction when a user wants to call a particular function of an external smart contract.
-To perform a simple transfer to another account (”transfer transaction”) or to withdraw funds (”withdrawal transaction”), user creates an Invoke transaction targeting the coordinator smart contract described in Section 4.3.1.2 and the appropriate function to run.
+To perform a simple transfer to another account (”transfer transaction”) or to withdraw funds (”withdrawal transaction”), the user creates an Invoke transaction targeting the coordinator smart contract described in Section 4.3.1.2 and the appropriate function to run.

 | Transaction Type | Properties                                                                             | Intent                                                                    |
 | ---------------- | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------- |